Home>Interview with Stephane Lacroix, Academic Advisor of The Geopolitics & Business Environment in the Gulf and broader MENA Certificate.

 Interview with Stephane Lacroix, Academic Advisor of The Geopolitics & Business Environment in the Gulf and broader MENA Certificate.

-Since 2010, countries in the MENA, and especially those in the Gulf region, have been undergoing political and economic shifts paving the way to new development models.
-Stephane Lacroix, Academic Advisor of the The Geopolitics & Business Environment in the Gulf and broader MENA Region Executive Education Certificate programme talks about goals of the programme.
+Since 2010, countries in the MENA region, and especially those in the Gulf, have been undergoing political and economic shifts paving the way to new development models.
+Stephane Lacroix, Academic Advisor of the The Geopolitics & Business Environment in the Gulf and broader MENA Region Certificate programme explains the objectives of the certification.

 How does the program address the major transitions and issues occuring in the Gulf and the broader MENA region?